octave-online/octave-online-server/README.md

 Make and build Octave from source.
 Follow a procedure similar to the one put forth in *dockerfiles/build-octave.dockerfile*.

-Run `sudo yum install -y selinux-policy-devel policycoreutils-sandbox selinux-policy-sandbox`
+Run `sudo yum install -y selinux-policy-devel policycoreutils-sandbox selinux-policy-sandbox libcgroup-tools jq`

 Run all of the following make commands from the projects directory.

-- `make install-cgroup`  ## => don't use sudo on this one
+- `sudo make install-cgroup`
 - `sudo make install-selinux-policy`
 - `sudo make install-selinux-bin`
 - `sudo make install-site-m`